Will-Wright/NBA-predicter/README.md

 - identify the best candidate features for future methods,
 - identify the best potential machine learning algorithms for outcome prediction,
-- offer comprehensive data pipeline which is easy to use, modify, and update
+- offer a comprehensive data pipeline which is easy to use, modify, and update.

-The following heatmap and bar graph help us identify candidate features (NBA stats) to use in the classification phase.
+The following heatmap and bar graph help us identify candidate features (NBA stats) to use in the classification phase of the pipeline.
 For instance, the bar graph shows that game outcome has a high positive correlation with `made_field_goals` and `field_goal_percentage`, and a high negative correlation with `personal_fouls`, suggesting that these features should be used in modeling.
-(See [NBA Predictor Jupyter Notebook](https://github.com/Will-Wright/NBA-predicter/blob/master/NBA%20Predicter.ipynb) for generating these plots.)
+(See [NBA Predictor Jupyter Notebook](https://github.com/Will-Wright/NBA-predicter/blob/master/NBA%20Predicter.ipynb) to generate these plots.)

 <p align="center">
  <img src="./images/corr_heatmap.png">